colinbourque/star-formation/README.md

 #### Directory structure

 This repository contains all of the scripts needed to generate input files, control radmc3d, and analyze outputs.
 For the actual handling of these input and output files, I operate in a separate directory which I will call /simdir/.
 This directory contains a copy of the model parameters tables, as well as folders for each model's respective input/output/analysis files.
 A visualization of this file structure is attached here:

-simdir/
-├── model_parameters/
-│   └── model_parameters_1.tbl
-└── model01/
-    ├── AUX
-    ├── INPUT
-    ├── RUNDIR
-    ├── OUTPUT
-    └── RESULTS
-star-formation/
-└── make_files/
-    ├── problem_setup.py
-    ├── radmc_utils.py
-    ├── dustopac_1.inp
-    ├── external_meanint.inp
-    ├── frequency.inp
-    └── grid.plt34.mod
-└── analysis/
-└── scripts/
-└── model_parameters/

 <img width="311" height="400" alt="Screenshot 2026-05-20 at 1 47 13 PM" src="https://github.com/user-attachments/assets/bb9d5f28-de62-4ce5-9767-376230785c4d" />